 A Project Planning Agreement like the one we use, in contrast, provides clients with an accurate fixed-cost dollar amount based on a well-defined scope.
 Clients pay a nominal planning fee based on their project’s estimated budget range, and that fee is then applied to the cost of their final project, so it’s not an added cost.
 It’s a commitment by a serious homeowner to get a solid price on their project upfront and before construction begins.

-Among the things our Project Planning Agreement includes are: Conducting a comprehensive needs analysis; determining a well-defined project scope; taking as-built measurements and photographs; meeting with various tradesmen, vendors and designers; reviewing preliminary plans; preparing conceptual drawings (if required); and establishing material allowances for selections (tile, hardwood, countertop materials, cabinets, plumbing fixtures, lighting, etc.).
+Among the things our Project Planning Agreement includes are: Conducting a comprehensive needs analysis for the client’s project and how it will tie into their existing home; determining a well-defined project scope; taking as-built measurements and photographs; meeting with various tradesmen, vendors and designers; reviewing preliminary plans; preparing conceptual drawings (if required); and establishing material allowances for selections (tile, hardwood, countertop materials, cabinets, plumbing fixtures, lighting, etc.).
 It also entails preparing final drawings (as required) and coordinating any required architect and/or structural engineer’s stamps as well as pricing the entire project to determine a final fixed cost.
 The final step in our process is presenting a detailed Construction Agreement for the client’s review, approval and signature.
 This Agreement will include, among other items, a defined work description, material allowances, definitive start and completion dates, initial payment and progressive payment schedule, plus many other required project details.